mbaumer/us_hep_funding/docs/_states/MI.md

 <a name="MI-13"></a>
 [Back to top](#top)
 ## MI-13 -- Rep. Rashida Tlaib (D) -- [Wikipedia](https://en.wikipedia.org/wiki/MI-13)
-## Committees
-Rashida Tlaib is not on any of our key committees.

 ## HEP Grants
 In the past 8 years, this district has received:<b> $3,905,000 </b>in SC HEP grants.
 ```